-I have worked in the area of mental health for over 30 years as a Counsellor/Psychotherapist and lecturer/trainer, specialising in a Person-Centred, individualised approach to Cognitive Behavioural Therapy, informed by Evolutionary Psychology (see Irish Centre for Evolutionary Psychology & Therapy).
+I have worked in the areas of Intellectual Disability, Addiction Counselling, Lecturing/Training, and CBT Private Practice for over 30 years, specialising in an Integrative, Person-Centred approach to Cognitive Behavioural Therapy, informed by Evolutionary Psychology (see Irish Centre for Evolutionary Psychology & Therapy).

-I'm particularly known for my work in the field of behavioural addictions, especially sexual addictions.
+I’ve particularly worked a lot with behavioural addictions and with anxiety problems.
 I'm currently focusing a lot of my attention on understanding how Autism-Informed Therapy could address the specific therapeutic needs of autistic adults (see autisminformedtherapy.com).

 My work is influenced by a variety of evidence-based approaches, including Cognitive Behavioural Therapy, Motivational Interviewing, Person-Centred Therapy, Compassion-Focused Therapy, and Schema Therapy.
 Being autistically-minded, I am a lifelong learner (with a special focus on the question What is it to be human?), & constantly inform my work from multiple perspectives including Psychology, Evolutionary Theory, Philosophy of Mind, Anthropology, etc.